Spondylolysis and spondylolisthesis

 Your doctor will then perform a physical exam and try to get an understanding of your back problem and how it is affecting you.
 Your nerves will also be tested by checking your sensation, your reflexes, and the strength of your muscles.

-X-rays are often all that are needed to see a pars defect or forward slip of a vertebra.
+X-rays are often all that is needed to see pars defect or forward slip of a vertebra.
 A defect on X-ray does not confirm your back symptoms are coming from the defect.
 X-rays will help your doctor measure any slippage from possible spondylolisthesis.

 Spondylolysis and spondylolisthesis can be a source of low back pain.
 Yet having one of these conditions does not mean you are certain to have back problems.
 These conditions can cause mechanical pain — the kind that comes from within the moving parts of the spine.
 They can also cause compressive pain, which is from pressure on the nerves of the low back.

 Pinched or irritated nerves produce compressive symptoms.
 This occurs in spondylolysis when a lump of tissue forms around the crack where the body tries to heal the stress fracture.
 The lump can cause pressure on the spinal nerves where they leave the spinal canal.
 A pinched nerve can also happen in spondylolisthesis when the vertebra slides forward and squeezes the nerve.
 The forward slip of the vertebra also makes the spinal canal smaller, leaving less room for the nerve roots.